-Note: \ includes non-regulated costs. a reflects indexation and escalation. b includes new initiatives for 2011-12. c excludes \$387,000 in call centre savings. d includes \$387,000 in call centre savings.
+Note: \ includes non-regulated costs. a reflects indexation and escalation. b excludes \$387,000 in call centre savings. c includes \$387,000 in call centre savings.
 QUU (2012).

 ICT Separation Program

 At the time of separation from councils, QUU contracted with BCC under a Transitional Service Agreement for the delivery and management of ICT until 30 June 2013.
 QUU submitted that BCC will not provide services to QUU beyond the end of the current agreement.